-The Compensation Committee is responsible for overseeing our executive compensation program and for determining the compensation of our executive officers, including the Named Executive Officers.
+The Compensation Committee is responsible for overseeing our executive compensation program and for determining the compensation of our executive officers, including the NEOs.
 In addition, the Compensation Committee provides strategic direction to management regarding the overall corporate compensation philosophy.
-The Compensation Committee operates pursuant to a written charter that has been approved by our board of directors.
+The Compensation Committee operates pursuant to a written charter that has been approved by our Board.